aoijs/documentation/guide/begin/variables/server-variables.md

 ## Retrieving value of the Server.

-{% hint style="danger" %}
-Make sure, you have the variables added already.
+> ❗ Make sure, you have the variables added already.
-{% endhint %}

 ```text
 $getServerVar[Variable;Guild ID (Optional)]